 An introduction to the study of artificial intelligence.
 Topics include problem solving using state-space and problem reduction techniques, search methods, game playing, and predicate calculus.
 This course is normally offered in the spring semester of even numbered years.
 Students cannot receive credit for both CMSC-4713 and CMSC-5713.
+This course is normally offered in the fall semester.

-MACHINE LEARNING 5723
+5723 MACHINE LEARNING

 Prerequisite CMSC-5723.
-A project-oriented class where the student will use artificial intelligence principles, knowledge, skills, and technologies to solve a problem as a team.
+A project oriented class where the student will use artificial intelligence principles, knowledge, skills, and technologies to solve a problem as a team.
 Topics include machine learning and related technologies, artificial intelligence and software development processes.
+This course is normally offered in the fall and spring semesters.

-5733 SOFTWARE ENGINEERING PROJECTS I
+5733 SOFTWARE ENGINEERING PROJECT I

 Prerequisite CMSC-5613.
-A project-oriented class where the student will build software systems using software engineering processes.
+A project oriented class where the student will build software systems using software engineering processes.
 Topics include software tools, software teams, software engineering practices, software engineering design artifacts, software development, and testing.
+This course is normally offered in the summer semester.